Day 2

 Final Details:

-Final details with more information will be issued closer to the event.
-Please check the final details before travelling to the event as there may be changes to the information here.
+This page will be updated with more information closer to the event.
+Please check here before travelling to the event as there may be late changes

 No comments: